Senate Passes Bill Requiring Criminal Background Checks for Bus Drivers

-State Senator Hugh T. Farley (R, C, I - Schenectady) announced that he and his colleagues in the New York State Senate passed legislation on June 2nd that would help ensure bus safety.
+The New York State Senate today passed legislation, sponsored by Senator Charles Fuschillo (R, Merrick), that would help ensure bus safety and crack down on so-called “terror” bus drivers.
 The bill requires bus drivers to submit to a criminal history check.
 The legislation aims to improve safety for bus passengers following a string of bus crashes caused by dangerous bus drivers with a history of criminal driving convictions.

 The legislation would require all new bus drivers to submit to a criminal background check when they are hired.
 Drivers would be subjected to a 90 day conditional period while the background check is being undertaken.
 All current bus drivers would submit to a criminal background check the next time they renew their commercial driver's license.
 Currently, this requirement applies only to school bus drivers.